Dameon1/liri-node-app/README.md

-# liri-node-app
+# Liri-Node-App

 This liri node app is a Language Interpretation and Recognition Interface that makes use of npm packages and an API's from Twitter, Spotify, and OMDB.

-A user can add one of the these commands that are in "()" paranthesis following a "node index.js" on the command line and will be get back the deisred information.
+A user can add one of the these commands that are in "()" parenthesis following a "node index.js" on the command line and will be get back the desired information.

 1. (tweets), uses the [node-twitter-api], which can be found here (https://apps.twitter.com/app/new)